-The share of private companies was on the decline between 2006 and 2015, only to rise again in 2016 and 2017.
-The shares of the government and the non-profit institutions increased over time, even though the latter category remained small in absolute numbers.
+The share of businesses was on the decline between 2006 and 2013, only to rise again from 2014 onwards.
+The shares of the government agencies and the non-profit institutions increased over time, even though the latter category remained small in absolute numbers.
 The share of higher education went up from 30% to 34% between 2006 and 2010, but has decreased since then.

 In 2017, R&D personnel in the Flemish Region accounted for 2.8% of total employment.
 This share was higher in the Brussels Region (4.8%), and lower in the Walloon Region (2.1%).

 At European level, Denmark ranked highest (3.4% in 2017), followed by Austria, Sweden and Finland.
 Belgium achieved 2.8%.
 The share of R&D personnel in total employment was lowest in a number of southern and Mediterranean EU countries, with Romania at the bottom (0.5%).